 Senior Companion Program (SCP)

-The Senior Companion Program at Positive Maturity allows seniors aged 60 or older to serve other seniors in need.
-By providing company, assistance, and friendship, Senior Companions serve frail, homebound seniors, enabling them to continue living independently in their own homes for as long as possible.
+The Senior Companion Program at Positive Maturity allows seniors aged 55 and older to serve other seniors in need.
+By providing company, assistance, and friendship, Senior Companions serve frail, home-bound seniors, enabling them to continue living independently in their own homes for as long as possible.

 Senior Companions provide companionship through a wide range of services: